-Downy Woodpecker (m) -- Picoides pubescens, working a birch with a poem by Mary Oliver:
+Downy Woodpecker (m) -- Picoides pubescens, working a birch with "The Country of Trees" by Mary Oliver:

 'There is no king in their country